 After Illusion: The Art of Urban Experience

-BB Americas presents “After Illusion: The Art of Urban Experience.”
+BB Americas Bank presents “After Illusion: The Art of Urban Experience.”
 Bringing together, for the very first time, works from acclaimed contemporary artists, Pitágoras Lopez Gonçalves (Brazil), Patricia Lara Campiglia (Uruguay), and Bénédicte Blanc-Fontenille (France).
-These world-renowned artists will fill the opening season of the BB Americas Cultural Series of 2015.
+These world-renowned artists will fill the opening season of the BB Americas Bank Cultural Series of 2015.
 The exhibition will open on Thursday, March 12, and will run through June 27.

-“BB Americas has always supported these cultural endeavors, and our main area of focus is in displaying the natural blend of cultures provided by our clients and our workers,” said BB Americas president and CEO, Antonio Cassio Segura.
+“BB Americas Bank has always supported these cultural endeavors, and our main area of focus is in displaying the natural blend of cultures provided by our clients and our workers,” said BB Americas Bank president and CEO, Antonio Cassio Segura.
 “The works of Pitágoras Lopez Gonçalves show the inimitable talent of this Brazilian artist who hails from the state of Goias.
 His work will be shown alongside the art of Patricia Lara Campiglia and Bénédicte Blanc-Fontenille to complete the aesthetic for this inaugural exhibit.”

 The exhibit’s curator is Ana Pecoraro, a Brazilian PhD with a special focus on art and architectural conservation.
 Pecoraro has a masters in Art History from the Conversation Centre of New York University.
 Ana Pecoraro synthesizes Gonçalves’ artistic vision: “He creates art the way it ought to be: his works touch through their vivid colors, composition, and depth.
 His art truly are images which speak a thousand words.
 They show us how incredible and beautiful the nature of man is.
 Interspersed with our modern-day inventions, it shows how these new trappings of modern life are isolating us from our natural state.”